renderpci/dedalo/Readme.md

 13. Log out and log in with the admin user.
 14. Create Users and Projects as you need.

+!!! warning "Updating a Beta or RC version to final version"
+    If you are using Dédalo v6 beta or Release Candidate, you will need to refresh the cache control.
-**Note:** the beta state does not have cache control.
-Hence, we recommend opening the web browser console and deleting the browser cache during the beta period.
+    Opening the web browser console and deleting the browser cache and browser indexed_DB to update it with final definitions.

 ## 6. Update

 *Please read the "Updates.md" file for specific notes, procedures, etc, of the versions.*

+You can follow the instruction to [update here](https://dedalo.dev/docs/management/updates/).
-Dédalo has three main updates procedures:
+In a nutshell, Dédalo has three main updates procedures:

 1. Update the code files (php, js, css, html, etc.)
     - Create a backup of all files.